A more complex Boolean expression can be built of simpler Boolean expressions and can be written as

 - The result of the logical operator

-just reverses the result of a Boolean expression.
-In this table, when BE1 istrue
+notjust reverses the result of a Boolean expression.
+In this table, when BE1 istruethe result isfalseand vice versa.

 Next are some examples of complex Boolean expressions.
 The parentheses are not really necessary.
 They are used just for increased readability.